lmacken/openshift-quickstarter/README.md

       * cakephp - A rapid development PHP framework
       * seambooking - Seam is a platform for building rich webapps in Java
       * dancer -  A micro web application framework for Perl
+      * sinatra - A DSL for creating web applications in Ruby

     [ Content Management ]
       * drupal - A content-management platform